-It is now being discovered that an additional and dangerous result of our advancements is the effect our modern lifestyles are having on the ecosystem inside of us, the microbiome.
+It's now being discovered that an additional and dangerous result of our advancements is the effect our modern lifestyles have on the ecosystem inside of us, the microbiome.

 For ages, this perfectly balanced internal ecosystem helped to regulate our weight, immune system, elimination of damaged cells, inflammation, mood, and hormones while also playing an essential role in digesting, producing, and absorbing essential nutrients.

 Research is now showing a strong link between poor gut health and many chronic diseases.
 So, what can you do to help prevent chronic disease?

 You can follow the 4 Rs of gut health: Remove, Replace, Repair, and Reinoculate

-Remove - Remove the foods from your diet that cause damage, inflammation, and feed the less favorable microbes.
+Remove - Remove foods from your diet that cause damage, inflammation, and feed the less favorable microbes.
 These include pesticides, sugars, refined carbohydrates, processed, and fried foods.

 - This step may also involve identifying and eliminating any food sensitivities (ex. gluten or dairy) through either an elimination diet or IgG blood test.

 - You might also look into removing unfavorable microbes such as yeast overgrowth and parasites with herbal supplements.

-Replace - Replace the missing nutrients in your diet.
+Replace - Replace missing nutrients in your diet.
 This can be done by including foods that feed the good guys such as protein, fiber (prebiotics), and polyphenols from colorful fruits and vegetables.

-- In some cases, people might find it helpful to also take digestive enzymes in order to better break down and absorb nutrients.
+- In some cases, people might find it helpful to also take digestive enzymes to better break down and absorb nutrients.

-Repair - Repair the damage to your gut.
+Repair - Repair damage to your gut.
 When your microbiome is out of balance, your gut becomes “leaky,” which is called intestinal permeability and needs to be repaired.

-- This can be done by consuming restorative nutrients such as slippery elm, aloe vera, marshmallow root, vitamins A, C, D, and E, as well as zinc, glutamine, quercetin, and glutathione.
+- This can be done by consuming restorative nutrients like slippery elm, aloe vera, marshmallow root, vitamins A, C, D, and E, zinc, glutamine, quercetin, and glutathione.

-Reinoculate - This means to bring in reinforcements!
+Reinoculate - This means bring in reinforcements!
 This can be accomplished in two ways: